-We learn many things in the Bible about how to respond to authority when living in non-participatory forms of government.
+We learn many things about how to respond to authority when living in non-participatory forms of government.
 And many of these truths can be applied (in principle) to all people (Romans 13:1ff; I Peter 2:13-14).

 We can also look to the OT prophets and learn of God’s concern for justice and protection for those who are vulnerable.

-But how should we think about the examples of Jesus boldly confronting corruption in the religious political system of his times?
-How do we take up Christlike behavior when we confront such corruption?
+- How should we think about the examples of Jesus boldly confronting corruption in the religious political system of his times?

-Although we cannot draw a direct parallel from Scripture to our political circumstances, we may be confident that responsible citizenship involves a calling to pursue a common good for our country.
+Although we cannot draw direct parallels from Scripture to our political circumstances, we know that responsible citizenship involves a calling to pursue a common good for our country.

 The basis for this calling is found in biblical teachings about God’s common grace (see: Acts 14:14-17; 17:24-29).